-The historic agricultural area surrounding the Homestead entrance to Everglades National Park offers so many cool experiences — a park where you can see and sample exotic fruits, free tours of a spectacular orchid grower’s estate, a local tropical-fruit winery and famous fruit milkshakes and cinnamon rolls.
+The historic agricultural area surrounding the Homestead entrance to Everglades National Park offers so many cool experiences — a park where you can see and sample exotic fruits, a historic village of shops and restaurants, a local tropical-fruit winery and famous fruit milkshakes and cinnamon rolls.

 The free trolley from Homestead to Everglades National Park & Biscayne National Park runs every winter weekend.
-Riders enter free, saving the $25 admission.
+Riders enter free, saving the $30 admission.

 Kayaks and canoes are one of the best ways to surround yourself in the Everglades.
 Here’s a guide to the trails in the national park.